Homemade Chili Seasoning

 HUNGRY FOR MORE?
 Sign up for our weekly newsletter and follow along on FacebookPinterest, and Instagram for our latest recipes!
 Tag all your glorious creations #culinaryhill so we can eat vicariously through you.

-The best secret ingredient for chili is Homemade Chili Seasoning, a blend of herbs and spices that takes ordinary ground beef and beans to the next level.
+The secret ingredient for award-winning chili is a great Chili Seasoning Recipe.
+A careful blend of herbs and spices takes ordinary ground beef and beans to the next level and beyond, all the way to a blue ribbon.

 Prep Time 1 minute